s-matyukevich/raspberry-pi-os/docs/lesson01/linux/build-system.md

 Wow, it was a long journey inside kernel build system internals!
 Still, we skipped a lot of details and, for those who want to learn more about the subject, I can recommend to read the following [document](https://github.com/torvalds/linux/blob/v4.14/Documentation/kbuild/makefiles.txt) and continue reading Makefiles source code.
 Let me now emphasize the important points, that you should take as a take-home message from this chapter.

 1. How `.c` files are compiled into object files.
-1. How object files are combined into `build-in.o` files.
+1. How object files are combined into `built-in.o` files.
-1. How  recursive build pick up all child `build-in.o` files and combines them into a single one.
+1. How  recursive build pick up all child `built-in.o` files and combines them into a single one.
-1. How `vmlinux` is linked from all top-level `build-in.o` files.
+1. How `vmlinux` is linked from all top-level `built-in.o` files.

 My main goal was that after reading this chapter you will gain a general understanding of all above points.